afalkner1/CS6381-A3/README.md

 # CS6381-A2

 This project is a pub-sub model with a broker.
-Zooper is used for broker leader election.
+Zookeeper is used for broker leader election.
+File CS6381.py contains all the Zookeeper and ZeroMQ middleware.

+## How this project works

+A broker wins the Zookeeper election and creates and ephemeral znode at the location /broker-election.
+The publishers then create ephemeral nodes at the location /topic/{topic}/pub/{pub_id}.
+Subscribes then create ephemeral nodes at the location /topic/{topic}/sub/{sub_id}.
+They publishers and subscribers then perform regular message sending/recieving.

+There are two approaches to recieve messagess.

+1) Broker
+In this method messages are sent from the publisher, to the broker, who then forwards the messages onto the subscribers

+2) Direct
+In this method messages are sent directly from the publishers to the subscribers.

 ## Please refer to the video below to see tests